-Mesley is also taking steps to help local government futurise Chuuk, so divers and tourism can prosper for the next 75 odd years, hence Mesley has brought in fellow award-winning underwater photographer Marcus Blatchford in to start this mammoth task.
+Mesley is also taking steps to help the local government futurise Chuuk, so divers and tourism can prosper for the next 75 odd years, hence Mesley has brought in fellow award-winning underwater photographer Marcus Blatchford to start this mammoth task.

 “I have known Marcus for a number of years now and we have often talked about 3D modelling these wrecks.
-With his experience in not only the image gathering but also his vast knowledge in collating and processing the data Marcus was the perfect choice.”
+With his experience in not only the image gathering but also his vast knowledge in collating and processing the data Marcus was a perfect choice.”

 This looks to be a fascinating process because Mesley has hundreds of hours of experience photographing and diving the Truk wrecks, whilst Blatchford has been doing a serious amount of work on the photogrammetry front.
 (In August 2018, we reported that Blatchford (together with Maltaqua and Steve Jakeway) had photographed and produced limited edition prints and a full-colour poster showing 3D images of the SS Le Polynesien wreck off Malta.)